ddnexus/pagy/docs/how-to.md

 ```
 That would produce links that look like e.g. `<a href="2">2</a>`.
 Then you can attach a javascript "click" event on the page links.
 When triggered, the `href` content (i.e. the page number) should get copied to a hidden `"page"` input and the form should be posted.

+## Skipping single page navs

+Unlike other gems, Pagy does not decide for you that the nav of a single page of results must not be rendered.
+You may want it rendered... or maybe you don't.
+If you don't... use the `pagy_nav*` only if `@pagy.pages > 1` is true.

 ## Using Templates

 The `pagy_nav*` helpers are optimized for speed, and they are really fast.
 On the other hand editing a template might be easier when you have to customize the rendering, however every template system adds some inevitable overhead and it will be about 40-80% slower than using the related helper, so choose wisely.